-About the garden at Maplestone Farm, East Sussex
+My largest garden project yet - Maplestone Farm, East Sussex

-Situated in Broad Oak, Brede near Rye and Northiam, Maplestone Farm is in Sussex's High Weald AONB.
+A south-facing 10 acre farm consisting of garden, pasture and woodland situated in Broad Oak, Brede near Rye and Northiam in Sussex's High Weald AONB.

 The soil is Wealden clay, similar to Great Dixter just 3 miles up the road.
 According to Cranfield University's Soilscapes website it's 'slightly acid loamy and clayey with impeded drainage' but pretty fertile.